Electric RC Versus Nitro RC Cars: Which is Best

 Brushless motors are a great way to help beginners race their RC cars at very fast speeds.

-Nitro Engine
+What is a RC Nitro Engine

 The most obvious difference between the electric RC motor and the nitro engine is that the latter requires a fuel source other than batteries to operate.